NEUR 250. Introduction to Neuroscience (Ambegaokar; Bailey)

 PSYC 300.16.
 Affective Neuroscience (Bailey)

 This course will involve consideration of the relationships among drugs, the nervous system, conscious experience, and behavior.
 The history, as well as the psychopharmacology, of a wide variety of licit and illicit substances is surveyed including alcohol, nicotine, caffeine, cocaine, amphetamines, marijuana, psychedelics, opiates, and prescription drugs.
 Lecture only.
-Prerequisites: C- or better in NEUR 300.1 or PSYC 110; or permission of instructor.
-Spring.
+Prerequisites: C- or better in NEUR 250 or PSYC 110; or permission of instructor.
+Fall.

 In-depth examination of selected activities of the nervous system with particular emphasis on an understanding of the relationships between neuroanatomy, physiology, biochemistry, and behavior.
 Topics such as sleep disorders, memory, obesity, reproductive behavior, and hemispheric dominance will be examined using a neurobiological approach.
 Prerequisites: C- or better PSYC 110 and 343 or a strong biological background.
 Spring.